YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLBRKNTRANS
 ---------------------

-REPLBRKNTRANS, Replication subsystem found transaction xxxx broken or missing in the journal files
+REPLBRKNTRANS, Replication subsystem found seqno xxxx broken or missing in the journal files

 MUPIP Error: This indicates that while attempting to read the transaction with journal sequence number xxxx from journal files, the source server could not find all (or any) journal records belonging to that transaction.